Nondeterministic Turing machine: Deterministic Turing machine

 For example, an X on the tape in state 3 might make the DTM write a Y on the tape, move the head one position to the right, and switch to state 5.

-Intuition
+Description

 In contrast to a deterministic Turing machine, in a nondeterministic Turing machine (NTM) the set of rules may prescribe more than one action to be performed for any given situation.
 For example, an X on the tape in state 3 might allow the NTM to: